SUNET/docker-sigval/README.md

 sigval-service.ui.downloaded-svt-suffix  | Set the suffix to append to SVT enhanced documents.
 The suffix will be placed just before the document file extension.
 E.g.  filename{suffix}.xml or  filename{suffix}.pdf.
-Default setting is ".svt" as suffix. sigval-service.svt.issuer-enabled  | Set to true to enable the SVT issuer, offering the service to extend validated signed documents with an SVT token. sigval-service.svt.validator-enabled  | Set to true to enable SVT validation of signed documents that has been enahnced with SVT.
+Default setting is ".svt" as suffix. sigval-service.svt.issuer-enabled  | Set to true to enable the SVT issuer, offering the service to extend validated signed documents with an SVT token. sigval-service.svt.validator-enabled  | Set to true to enable SVT validation of signed documents that has been enahnced with SVT. sigval-service.validator.strict-pdf-context  |  Setting this property to `true` means that the validator will not tolerate that the PDF document is updated through a re-save which may update the Document Security Store (DSS), metadata and document info.
+A setting to `false` will allow such chages after signing.

 ### 2.3 Trust configuration